-Venice is a city known for its aura of mystery, romance and, cha-ching, it’s high prices.
+Venice, Italy is a city known for its aura of mystery, romance and, cha-ching, it’s high prices.
 Yet, there is plenty to do without breaking the bank.
-Whether you’re dropping in before a cruise, or allotting several days for Venice, this list of destinations and activities includes some of the must-sees, and a few off the beaten path.
+Whether you’re dropping in before a cruise, or allotting several days, this list of inexpensive or free things to do in Venice includes some of the must-sees, and a few off the beaten path.
 Despite its reputation as a walkable city, Venice is actually quite expansive, so I haven’t covered everything.
 Feel free to add your own favorites in the comments below!

 St. Mark’s Basilica and Square